Our Clinical Trial

 Patient Partnership and Engagement

 Anchoring the needs and perspectives of patients in trial development activities is important to Flamel.
 The value added through patient engagement is that it allows for clinical trial conduct that is more relevant and meaningful to the needs of patients participating in the study.
-To help achieve its goal of meaningful patient engagement, Flamel has partnered with the Narcolepsy Network (USA) and has established a Patient Advisory Group (PAG) for its FT218 clinical trial.
-The inaugural meeting for the PAG was held in April 2016 followed by a second meeting in October 2016, which was held at the annual Narcolepsy Network Conference, Orlando.
-A third meeting was hosted April 1st 2017.
+To help achieve its goal of meaningful patient engagement, Flamel has partnered with the Narcolepsy Network (USA) and has established a Patient Advisory Group (PAG) in North America for its FT218 REST-ON clinical trial.
+The inaugural meeting for the PAG was held in April 2016.
+We are hosting our 5th PAG meeting for North America April 2018.

-We are pleased to announce Flamel hosted its inaugural EU PAG for the FT218 Clinical Trial in Paris June 2017.
+We are pleased to announce Flamel hosted its inaugural EU PAG for the FT218 REST-ON Clinical Trial in Paris June 2017.
 The meeting was a great success with patient representation from across Europe.
+The second EU PAG meeting will be taking place March 2018.

-The Flamel paradigm of patient engagement has proved very successful and its continued evolution brings with it potential for extended patient engagement within clinical development frameworks beyond the life cycle of the Flamel’s FT218 clinical trial.
+The Flamel paradigm of patient engagement has proved very successful and its continued evolution brings with it potential for extended patient engagement beyond the life cycle of the FT218 REST-ON clinical trial.

 Founding Principals of Flamel’s PAG